MacsiDigital/laravel-zoom/README.md

     $webinar->trackingSources // hasMany relationship
     $webinar->trackingFields // hasMany relationship

-    // To retreive an occurrence, Zoom requires both webinar and occurnce ID's, so we have to
+    // To retrieve an occurrence, Zoom requires both webinar and occurnce ID's, so we have to
     // first retrieve the webinar

     $occurrence = Zoom::webinar()->find('...')->occurrences()->find('...');